Annuity rate data updated daily

 The first payment is not the whole story.

-This view estimates cumulative income paid over 5, 10, 15, and 20 years after each path begins.
+This view estimates cumulative income paid over 5, 10, 15, and 20 years after the shared age-70 start.
 It helps separate headline monthly income from long-term payment timing.

 PathStartsYear 5Year 10Year 15Year 20